Retro-Vis1on/Mini-Project_Scene-Analyzer/README.md

 I've also included the preprocessed dataset (Flattened image data array) in case you want to run the model based on my selected datas.

-Every model has their won parameters list defind so, performing GridSearch will be very easy in case you want to try on a differernt set of data
+Every model has their own parameters list defind so, performing GridSearch will be very easy in case you want to try on a differernt set of data.

-In my tests, the Kernel SVM performed the best(Parameters are in the jupytr notebook)
+In my tests, the Kernel SVM performed the best (Parameters are in the jupytr notebook)

 ## Deep Learning Model